Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Scalable Strategy Optimization and Noise Generation

 Each iteration of \cref{alg:efficientobj} requires $O(n \cdot b)$ time, as the vectors $\bfe_i$ and $\bfy_i$ are size $n$, and there is a sum over $b$ such vectors.
 Thus, the total time complexity of \cref{alg:efficientobj} is $O(n^2 \cdot b)$.
 The algorithm must keep track of $\bfy_{i-b}, \dots, \bfy_{i}$ in each iteration, and hence the space complexity is $O(n \cdot b)$.
-This is a factor $\frac{n}{b}$ improvement in both the time and space complexity of \bandmf, which can be substantial when the number of bands is small (which we will demonstrate in \cref{sec:experiments}).
+This is a factor $\frac{n}{b}$ improvement in both the time and space complexity of \bandmf, which can be substantial when the number of bands is small (which it often is, as we demonstrate in \cref{sec:experiments}).
 While \cref{alg:efficientobj} is specialized to the class of (column-normalized) banded strategies and the Prefix workload, the core approach is easy to generalize to other parameterized classes of strategies and more general workloads, as we discuss in \cref{sec:generalizations}.

 Our L-BFGS algorithm also requires the gradient of the objective function to run efficiently.
-We do not derive that here, but rather rely on Jax's reverse-mode auto-differentiation capabilities instead \cite{jax2018github}.
+We do not derive that here, but rather rely on Jax's reverse-mode auto-differentiation capabilities instead \citep{jax2018github}.
 Depending on how the gradients are computed, the gradient computation can be more time and memory intensive than the loss calculation.
-We provide some experiments on the scalability of this approach in \cref{sec:experiments}.
-Using these ideas, we can scale $\bandmf$ up to roughly $n \approx 10^5$ under reasonable time and memory constraints, without sacrificing any solution quality over prior work \cite{choquette2024amplified}.
+We discuss this more in depth in \cref{sec:gradients} and provide some experiments on the scalability of this approach in \cref{sec:experiments}.
+Using these ideas, we can scale $\bandmf$ up to roughly $n \approx 10^5$ under reasonable time and memory constraints, without sacrificing any solution quality over prior work \citep{choquette2024amplified}.